-- Open the Pages application and select the A/B test document again (under Examples -> On‑line marketing -> Optimization).
+- Open the Pages application and select the A/B test page again (under Examples -> On‑line marketing -> Optimization).

-- Click New ( ) in the menu above the content tree and choose the A/B test page variant option below the list of possible document types.
+- Click New ( ) in the menu above the content tree and choose the A/B test page variant option below the list of possible page types.

-Enter Second variant into the Document name field and leave the default values for the remaining properties.
+Enter Second variant into the Page name field and leave the default values for the remaining properties.

-The system creates the variant as a child under the currently selected document and assigns it to the Sample AB Test.
+The system creates the variant as a child under the currently selected page and assigns it to the Sample AB Test.

-By default, new variants added this way use an ad-hoc page template that is copied from the parent document.
+By default, new variants added this way use an ad-hoc page template that is copied from the parent page.